-The NACES MPA is an important foraging area for several species of small petrels and storm-petrels, all highly pelagic and mostly nocturnal species (Dias et al. 2015; Dias et al. 2016; Ramírez et al. 2013) that are also probably feeding upon mesopelagic species that are highly abundant at the sea surface of deep waters during the night (Dias et al. 2016; Waap et al. 2017).
+The [proposed] MPA is an important foraging area for several species of small petrels and storm-petrels, all highly pelagic and mostly nocturnal species (Dias et al. 2015; Dias et al. 2016; Ramírez et al. 2013) that are also probably preying upon mesopelagic species that are highly abundant at the sea surface of deep waters during the night (Dias et al. 2016; Waap et al. 2017).
 Tracking data have shown the occurrence of three globally threatened species of gadflies - including the Endangered Bermuda Petrel Pterodroma cahow and Zino's Petrel Pterodroma madeira, and the Vulnerable Desertas Petrel, and of the Bulwer's Petrel.
-At-sea surveys conducted in June 2017 (DY080 NERC research cruise) also revealed the presence of storm petrels (Wilson's Storm-petrel, Leach's Storm-petrels and several unidentified Hydrobatidae/Oceanitidae sp.; see Annex 6 Table A6.1 and Figure A6.4).
+At-sea surveys conducted in June 2017 (DY080 NERC research cruise) revealed the additional presence of storm petrels (Wilson's Storm-petrel, Leach's Storm-petrels and several unidentified Hydrobatidae/Oceanitidae sp.; see Annex 8, Table A8.1 and Figure A8.4).